manoj357/Bikeservice-Application/README.md

 # Bikeservice-Application
-this application used for pre-booking your bike services
+this application used for pre-booking your bike servcies